Facilitator-Cards/facilitator-cards/content/blog/august-monthly-mailer.md

 ## 🃏Card Of The Month: 🔥🪑

 Want to learn all about our Card Of The Month, Hot Seat?
-Check out a detailed explainer (including when/when not to use it, why we love it, and what it's best for) here!
+[Check out our detailed explainer including when to use it, why we love it, and what it's best for here!](https://www.facilitator.cards/blog/card-of-the-month-hot-seat/)

 \**